nickdrummond/star-wars-ontology/readme.md

 [Convor](http://star-wars-ontology.herokuapp.com/classes/1070940699/), as in "OWL in Star Wars".

-A hand-built [OWL ontology](docs/benefits.md) covering characters, events and places in the films and TV series.
+A hand-built [OWL ontology](docs/benefits.md) focused on events and covering characters, places and things in the films and TV series.

 [Browse the ontology](https://star-wars-ontology.herokuapp.com/) on heroku (first page may take a second to load as its using free tier hosting).